bhcopeland/ansible-arch-env/README.md

 # ansible-arch-env

-To run the playbook: "./ansible_local_setup.sh -i ,".
-The comma is there by design ;-).
+To run the playbook: "./ansible_local_setup.sh"

 Passwords are asked on prompt.
 If passwords are skipped the step will be skipped.